How to Get TEFL Certified

 - TEFL housing during the course

-- Money for food, transportation and entertainment during the course and the first 2 months after.
+- Food, transportation and entertainment during the course

-- Money for a security deposit, first and second months rent and possibly money for paying a real estate agency to help.
+- After the course, money for a rental security deposit (typically one month’s rent), first month’s rent, and possibly money for paying a real estate agency to help.
 (Remember, you may not get a pay check right away so it’s good to plan ahead for 2 months of expenses)

 - Any expenses for obtaining a visa